 6. Professor Shanku O El Dorado

 Professor Shanku O El Dorado (Professor Shanku and El Dorado) is a Bengali science fiction drama film directed by Sandip Ray based on Nukur Babu O El Dorado, a story of Satyajit Ray.
-Dhritiman Chatterjee portrayed the central character character of Professor Shanku.
+Dhritiman Chatterjee portrayed the central character of Professor Shanku.
 Film on professor Shonku largely shot in Brazil, in the jungles of Amazon and Sao Paulo.

 7. Mishawr Rawhoshyo